chris-kremer/chris-kremer.github.io/_books/frankenstein.md

 title: "Frankenstein"
 author: mary-shelley
 author_name: Mary Shelley
-status: "currently reading"
+status: "read"
 year_published: 1818
 people: []
 ---

-Currently reading.
+Finished.
 The familiar outline of the plot hides a much stranger and more intellectually ambitious book than I expected.

 ## The surprise of the form